andrew-hardin/cmake-git-version-tracking/README.md

 into one of two categories:

 - Write the commit ID to the header at configure time (e.g. `cmake <source_dir>`).
+  This works well for automated build processes (e.g. check-in code and build artifacts).
-  This was a poor solution- any changes (e.g. `git commit -am "Changed X"`) aren't reflected in the header.
+  However, it has one weakness: any changes made after running `cmake` (e.g. `git commit -am "Changed X"`) aren't reflected in the header.

 - Every time a build is started (e.g. `make`), write the commit ID to a header.
   While this was better than the above, it had one major drawback: